 Northern Mariana Islands, middle school health and physical education teacher in Burlington, N.C., adapted physical education teacher in Greensboro, N.C., and an adapted physical education consultant for a variety of school districts in North Carolina and Texas.

 In her free time, Kristi enjoys spending time with her best friend and husband Matt and their house full of pets.
 She has two grown sons who they regularly travel to visit.
-Matt and Kristi love to travel, fish, hike, paddle, play games, and read.
+Matt and Kristi love to golf, travel, fish, hike, paddle, play games, and read.
 They also take joy in volunteering and have enjoyed serving as a host family and liaison for 8 exchange students throughout their years in Wisconsin.
-Kristi also enjoys cooking and painting in her free time.
+Kristi also enjoys cooking, backpacking, and painting in her free time.